 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is primarily exposed to interest rate risk with respect to interest earned on cash.
-Based on the cash balance at December 31, 2021, a 1% increase in interest rates at December 31, 2021 would have decreased net loss by approximately \$247,000.
+A 1% change in the interest rate during the year ended December 31, 2022, or ten months ended December 31, 2021, would not have had a material impact on the Company's financial results.